vectordotdev/vector/rfcs/2021-04-13-7027-core-extraction.md

 * Once a critical mass of core exists, create a core-private source for generating `Event` load into a topology and a core-private sink that signals for program termination after a set number of `Event`s have been received.
-Bundle this into a `vector*core` for throughput trials of core only, validating the package structure for cheap experimentation and for avoiding core as "vector but with pieces missing".
+Bundle this into a `vector-core` for throughput trials of core only, validating the package structure for cheap experimentation and for avoiding core as "vector but with pieces missing".
 * Migrate any remaining core concepts.